-4 Qtractor Main Menu
+5 Qtractor Main Menu

-4.1 File Menu
+5.1 File Menu

-- New Creates a new Session Project. - Open Opens a previously created Session Project. - Open Recent Contains a list of several of your last used Session Projects. - Save Saves your current Session Project - Save As Saves your current Session Project with naming conventions - Properties Opens the Session Properties dialog - Exit Exits the program.
+- New creates a new session project. - Open... opens a previously created session project. - Open Recent contains a list of several of your last used session projects. - Save saves your current session project - Save As... saves your current session project with naming conventions - Properties... opens the session properties dialog - Exit exits the program.

-4.2 Edit Menu
+5.2 Edit Menu

-- Undo Will undo the last action.
+- Undo undo the last action.

-- Redo Will Redo the last action.
+- Redo redo the last action.

-- Cut Deletes and copies the item to the clipboard.
+- Cut deletes and copies the item to the clipboard.

-- Copy Copies the item to the clipboard
+- Copy copies the item to the clipboard

-- Paste Pastes the item from the clipboard.
+- Paste pastes the item from the clipboard.

-- Delete Deletes the selected item.
+- Delete deletes the selected item.

-- Select Mode Selects the edit mode, one of Clip, Range or Rectangle.
+- Select Mode selects the edit mode, one of Clip, Range or Rectangle.

 - Select None, Range, Track or All

-- Clip New, Edit and Split
+- Clip New..., Edit..., Split, Normalize and Export...

-4.3 Track Menu
+5.3 Track Menu

-- Add Track Will add either Audio or MIDI track. - Remove Track Removes a track. - Track Properties Calls the Track Properties dialog. - Inputs Shows current track inputs. - Outputs Shows current track outputs. - State Current track state: Record, Mute, Solo, Monitor. - Navigate Current track navigation: First, Previous, Next, Last. - Move Move current track navigation: Top, Up, Down, Bottom. - Import Tracks Import either Audio or MIDI track. - Export Tracks Export either Audio or MIDI track.
+- Add Track... add either a new audio or MIDI track. - Remove Track removes a track. - Track Properties... calls the track properties dialog. - Inputs shows current track inputs. - Outputs shows current track outputs. - State current track state: Record, Mute, Solo, Monitor. - Navigate current track navigation: First, Previous, Next, Last. - Move move current track navigation: Top, Up, Down, Bottom. - Auto-monitor current track auto-monitoring. - Import Tracks import either audio or MIDI track. - Export Tracks export either audio or MIDI track.

-4.4 View Menu
+5.4 View Menu

-- Menu Bar Will toggle whether the menu bar is shown. - Status Bar Will toggle whether the Status Bar is shown. - Tool Bars Toggles various Tool Bars on and off. - Files Toggles whether the Files dialog is on or off. - Messages Toggles whether the Messages dialog is on or off. - Connections Displays the Connections dialog. - Mixer Displays the Mixer window. - Zoom Zoom the main view: In, Out, Reset. - Snap Change the snap-per-beat setting. - Refresh Refresh the view contents. - Instruments Displays the Instruments dialog. - Buses Opens the Buses Editor dialog. - Options Opens the Program Options dialog.
+- Menu Bar toggle whether the menu bar is shown. - Status Bar toggle whether the Status Bar is shown. - Tool Bars toggles various tool bars on and off. - Files toggles whether the Files directory is on or off. - Messages toggles whether the Messages dialog is on or off. - Connections displays the Connections dialog. - Mixer displays the Mixer window.

+- Zoom zoom the main view: In, Out, Reset.

+- Snap change the snap-per-beat setting.

+- Refresh refresh the view contents.

+- Instruments... displays the instruments dialog.

+- Buses... opens the buses editor dialog.

+- Options... opens the program options dialog.

-4.5 Transport Menu
+5.5 Transport Menu

-- Backward playhead jumps backward to beginning of range markers or session - Rewind playhead moves backward at greater than usual speed - Fast Forward playhead moves forward at greater than usual speed - Forward playhead jumps forward to marker or end of session - Loop play the range marked as a loop, over and over again - Loop Set mark selected range as a loop - Play playhead moves forward at normal speed - Record prepare to record audio or MIDI on record-enabled tracks - Metronome turn the metronome's audio or MIDI output on or off - Follow Playhead the tracks will scroll so that the playhead is always visible

-• Auto Backward - playhead returns to beginning of range markers or session automatically when playhead is stopped

-• Continue Past End - playhead will continue to move forward even after end of recorded tracks is reached
+- Backward playhead jumps backward to beginning of range markers or session - Rewind playhead moves backward at greater than usual speed - Fast Forward playhead moves forward at greater than usual speed - Forward playhead jumps forward to marker or end of session - Loop play the range marked as a loop, over and over again - Loop Set mark selected range as a loop - Play playhead moves forward at normal speed - Record prepare to record audio or MIDI on record-enabled tracks - Punch record the range marked to punch in/out - Punch Set mark selected range to record punch in/out - Metronome turn the metronome's audio or MIDI output on or off - Follow Playhead the tracks will scroll so that the playhead is always visible - Auto Backward playhead returns to beginning of range markers or session automatically when playhead is stopped - Continue Past End playhead will continue to move forward even after end of recorded tracks is reached

-4.6 Help Menu
+5.6 Help Menu

-- Shortcuts lists the keyboard key combination equivalents of menu items and other commands - About information about Qtractor - About Qt information about Qt, the graphics toolkit used for Qtractor's user interface.
+- Shortcuts... lists the keyboard key combination equivalents of menu items and other commands - About... information about Qtractor - About Qt... information about Qt, the graphics toolkit used for Qtractor's user interface.

-5 Appendixes
+6 Appendixes

-5.1 References
+6.1 References